 Department of Social Work BSW program is further accredited by the Council on Social Work Education (CSWE) and has maintained continuous accreditation since 1982.
 Accreditation assures students and employers that the CSU-Pueblo program has met the standards for undergraduate professional social work education as set forth by CSWE's Commission of Accreditation.
 Graduation from an accredited program enables students to obtain membership in the National Association of Social Workers (NASW); in some states, to become registered as a professional social worker; and may confer eligibility for advanced standing status in Masters of Social Work (MSW) programs.
-We are seeking accreditation for the MSW degree.
+The MSW program is currently in candidacy status with the Council on Social Work Education, and we anticipate accreditation in February 2022.